laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ## TODO

-- Remove difficulty and add label colour.
+- The bottom navigation.
+- Get rid of navigationStreams on workout.
+Workout screen should be the one managing the pages.
+  And just pass the index and pages down as props, that way you wont need the whole thing.
+- Fix stream has already been listened to of tabs container, fck

+- Text input needs continual validation.
+Doesn't work just when you lose focus.
+    Because you can swipe or click the next button assuming it'll be saved.
+    But it wont be saved.
+    => Intercept swipes and validate on swipes and next buttons.

 - What's the use of an edited id?
   // This is used for easily comparing which completed workout
   // is different from the other without having to do a deep comparison.
   Why not just adjust the id itself?
   => Because the values, when you edit them might be the same.
   => Fix that with decent validation, that doesn't alter the id when they're the same.

-  - Text input needs continual validation.
-Doesn't work just when you lose focus.
-    Because you can swipe or click the next button assuming it'll be saved.
-    But it wont be saved.
-    => Intercept swipes and validate on swipes and next buttons.

-- Fix stream has already been listened to of tabs container, fck
-- Get rid of navigationStreams on workout.
-Workout screen should be the one managing the pages.
-  And just pass the index and pages down as props, that way you wont need the whole thing.

 ### Large prio